-Overview: On the border between New Jersey and New York, the Giant Stairs is a challenging 4.3 mile loop hike that takes you down the Palisades to the shore of the Hudson River for a scramble across a boulder field, and steep ascent back up.
+Overview: The Giant Stairs is a challenging 4.3 mile loop hike featuring views of the Hudson River that takes you down the Palisades to the shore of the Hudson River, past a cascade and ruins, across mile-long scramble over a boulder field, and up a steep ascent along a stone staircase.

 Elevation gain: +1,290 feet

 Location: State Line Lookout, Palisades Interstate Park, Alpine, New Jersey (Bergen County)

 A free parking lot is available at State Line Lookout, which has an unnumbered exit off of the Palisades Interstate Parkway.

 Giant Stairs Trails Map

 - Hudson Palisades Trails (NY-NJ Trail Conference, print)

 - Hudson Palisades Trails (NY-NJ Trail Conference, Avenza)

 Start at the Lookout Inn at the north end of the parking lot and head east to the edge of the cliff to Point Lookout for panoramic views over the Hudson River.